joeptacek/chatlab-site/_docs/json-validation.md

 - for each author: last name + comma + first initial + middle initial(s)
 - period after each initial, space between consecutive initials
-- if multiple authors, comma after each (even if only two authors), including oxford comma
+- if multiple authors, comma after each (EVEN if only two authors), including oxford comma
-- use ampersand & before final author, not "and"
+- use ampersand & before final author (not "and")
 - hyphenated names become hyphenated initials, no space (e.g., if middle name is `Jean-Baptise` use `J.-B.`)

 #### `work_year`